Our Governing Board

 She holds a B.Sc. in mechanical engineering from University of Zagreb and a MA in Environmental Science and Policy from Clark University in the United States.

-Ivana has been elected to the Governing Board of the ECOLINT Foundation for the School Year 2022 - 2023 to replace a Board member who resigned.
+Ivana has been elected to the Governing Board of the ECOLINT Foundation for the School Year 2022-2023 to replace a Board member who resigned.
 Ivana has facilitated the work of the DG Search Committee, resulting in the selection and appointment of Ecolint’s next DG, in December 2022.
-Starting in February 2023, Ivana was elected the Treasurer of the Governing Board, a member of the Executive Committee and the Chair of the Finance Committee.
+Starting in February 2023, Ivana was the Treasurer of the Governing Board until June 2023.
+She has been reelected to the Governing Board of the ECOLINT for the period 2023-2027.
+She was the Vice-chair and following the previous Chair's resignation on 27 November 2023, Ivana was elected Board Chair as from 5 December 2023.
+She is also the Chair of the Executive Committee and a member ex-officio of the Development, Finance, Nominating and Governance and Strategic Planning Committees.

 Julia Lear